lorenzo/piping-bag/README.md

 ### Injecting Dependencies in Shells

-Shells are also able to receive dependencies via the `@Inject` annotation:
+Shells are also able to receive dependencies via the `@Inject` annotation.
+But first, you need to change the cake console executable to use PipingBag.
+Open your `bin/cake.php` file and make it look like this:

+    // bin/cake.php
+   ...
+   exit(PipingBag\Console\ShellDispatcher::run($argv)); // Changed namespace of ShellDispatcher

+Then you can apply annotations to your shells:

 ```php